alex-rosen-os/wordRefresh/README.md

 # fakeUser
+A Fake User Generator App.

-- currently an ongoing freestyle project (building it up as i go along)
+- currently an ongoing freestyle project
 - using json server as a database
 - using faker.js to generate fake user data